 The short answer is…yes…apple cider vinegar removes skin tags.
-However, if you want apple cider vinegar to remove skin tags, then you should read more about what you are doing and know the dangers that are involved.
+However, should read more about the dangers that are involved.

 How Is Apple Cider Vinegar Made?

 If you ferment apple juice, then you will make apple cider vinegar.
 You need to crush the apples and then squeeze all of the juice out.
 Fermentation allows the sugars from the fruit to turn into alcohol, which is converted into vinegar later in the process.
-Apple cider vinegar has been an effective medicine for centuries in healing minor cuts, as well as for many other medical purposes including skin tags.
+Apple cider vinegar has been an effective medicine for centuries in healing and other medical applications including skin tags.

 Apple cider vinegar has been known for a long time to be beneficial in skincare.
 There are also many other uses, such as preserving food and sterilizing wounds to prevent infection.
 When using apple cider vinegar to remove skin tags, the acidic properties of the vinegar will break down the tissue of and around the skin tags.
-The hope is that the breaking down of the tissue will eventually allow the skin tag to fall off naturally without surgery or chemicals.
+Eventually the skin tag to fall off naturally without surgery or chemicals.

 Apple Cider Vinegar And Skin Tags